April 29, 2023

 Work stuff during the week, art on the weekends.

-The weather is excellent, and the city welcomes me with the familiar positive vibes.
+The weather was excellent, and the city welcomed me with the familiar positive vibes.

-I am on a mission to join the exhibition but also use the chance to see a bit of the city again.
+I was on a mission to join the exhibition but also used the chance to see the city again.

 Tap here to view a few additional scenes that caught my eye in Dresden.